What is cataract surgery?

 - Redness, swelling, discharge, pain, or bleeding from the treated eye

 Your eye should heal fully within 10 weeks.
-Be sure to keep any follow-up appointments so that your healthcare provider can make sure you’re healing properly.
+Keep any follow-up appointments so that your eye care provider can make sure you’re healing correctly.

 - The name of the test or procedure